maxray/basebasebase/content/rubber-duck/index.md

 </div>

 <div class="post-content flow">
-<p>Lots of programmers have been in a situation where they're stuck on a problem.
+<p>Lots of developers have been in a situation where they're stuck on a problem.
 Sometimes, when they start explaining the issue to someone, even if that person doesn't know anything about programming, they suddenly figure out the solution while talking it through.</p>
 <h2  class="title"> I can be your duck (but with some added knowledge)</h2>
-<p>Throughout my career working in studios, especially when I was overseeing a team I would find myself being a slightly more helpful rubber duck, chatting through their issues and finding solutions.</p>
+<p>Throughout my career working in studios, especially when I was overseeing a team I would find myself being a slightly more helpful rubber duck, chatting through issues and finding solutions.</p>
 <h3 class="title">It is a quiet life as a freelancer</h3>
-<p> As much as I love freelancing it is a quiet existance and I really do miss those little problem solving challenges, so I thought I would try a thing.</p>
+<p> As much as I love freelancing it is a quiet existence and I really do miss those little problem solving challenges, so I thought I would try a thing.</p>
 <p>If you have a design/web (or anything else) problem and fancy a 10min Zoom to talk your problem through book a slot using the Calendly link below :) </p>
 <!-- Calendly inline widget begin -->
 <div class="calendly-inline-widget" data-url="https://calendly.com/sushkelly/rubber-duck-debug?hide_event_type_details=1&hide_gdpr_banner=1&primary_color=d800ff" style="min-width:320px;height:700px;"></div>